ayoub-chaieb/ci-cd-final-project/.tekton/README.md

 ## Quick apply (one-shot)

-Run these commands in order to get everything installed in your namespace:
+Run `apply-all.bash`to get everything installed in your namespace

+(equivalent to) running these commands in order:

 ```bash
 OC_NS=sn-labs-ayoubchaieb7   # change to your namespace if different